Chapter 12 : Everybody Seems So Happy

 "No clue, love," he said.
 He was too busy examining a small metal toy, trying to figure out how to open it.

-From Peter, a Muggle novel, by an author I did not know.
-I did, however appreciate the gesture, for it meant he had listened to me when I mentioned that I found Muggle writing badly written, corny, and absolutely bloody hilarious.
+From Peter, a Muggle mystery novel, by an author I did not know.
+I did, however appreciate the gesture, for it meant he had listened to me when I mentioned that those old Muggle paperback mysteries to be delightfully corny, awfully written, and terribly enjoyable.

 I was about to reach for the present from James, which was rather oddly shaped, when Sirius exclaimed.